Graduate Program Handbook (UNDER CONSTRUCTION)

 Events

 The School of Music hosts a variety of student, faculty, and guest artist performances.
 Students are encouraged to check the Events Calendar regularly.
-Graduate student recitals are added to the calendar as soon as the recital reservation has been approved and the student has filled out the event intake form.
+Graduate student recitals are added to the events calendar as soon as the recital reservation has been approved and the student has filled out the required event intake form.

 The large number of events hosted by the School of Music require a great deal of support and staffing in the Hamel Music Center.
-In some cases, the ability of graduate students to schedule events will be limited by the amount of staff available.
+In some cases, the ability of graduate students to schedule recitals and events will be limited by the amount of staff available.
 Students are encouraged to apply for available student hourly positions to assist with concerts and events.

 Collaboration